OpenDataology/website/content/en/docs/components/pipelines/tutorials/_index.md

 +++
-title = "Samples and Tutorials" description = "Samples and tutorials for Kubeflow Pipelines" weight = 90
+title = "Samples and Tutorials" description = "Samples and tutorials for OpenDataology Pipelines" weight = 90
 +++